 We’ve made temporary changes to some course modules for students starting in 2020 in response to the coronavirus outbreak.
 If you’re applying to start this course or progressing into year one, two or three this autumn, there’s info on these updates below.

 This module introduces key topics and methods for work in English.
 It develops your ability to reflect on your own practice and personal development within and beyond this programme, and on your career plans.
 You also develop your ability to produce, interpret and evaluate texts in a range of media and genres, your understanding of methods and approaches used to explore texts and practices, and your understanding of the cultural and other contexts in which texts are produced and circulated.

-This module explores different ways in which we make sense of the world and communicate with others through creative or professional writing.
-On this module, you will develop your reading and writing skills through exploration of a wide range of literary or journalistic forms and through writing practice in these forms.
-It introduces you to the importance and practice of reflective evaluation of your own and other’s creative work through self and peer review.
+In this module, you explore different ways in which we make sense of the world and communicate with others through creative or professional writing.
+You will develop your reading and writing skills through exploration of a wide range of literary or journalistic forms and through writing practice in these forms.
+You will practise reflective evaluation of your own and other’s creative work through self and peer review.

-In this module, you will develop your understanding of the role of research and practice in English and connect this to professional contexts.
+In this module, you focus on the role of research and practice in English and connect this to professional contexts.
 You will create texts using particular techniques and critically appraise them for literary, creative and academic purposes.
 You will also develop your practical and collaborative research skills

 This module will help you to understand the particular demands, constraints and potentials of the short film form.
 It will help you to understand the significance of story structure, visual storytelling and characterisation in conveying meaning and affect and how screenplays are written on the page.
 You will conceive, research and develop a short screen story, write and rewrite a short dramatic script, taking account of and evaluating feedback, including peer group feedback, and evaluate the completed work critically and analytically, formatting your screenplay to industry standards.